 SCREEN: Clicking the microscope icon in the toolbar.

-SCREEN: Navigating to Configuration, selecting LiveCell, and setting PBS as medium.
+SCREEN: Waiting for initialization, navigating to Configuration, selecting LiveCell, and setting PBS as medium.

 Next, access the Calibration tab in the control panel of the imaging software [1].
 Set the axial positions of the objective and condenser lenses by selecting Focus and Surface, respectively [2].